Geauga Lake Amusement Park

 Weather was partly cloudy with temps only in the high 70's when I visited Geauga Lake Amusement Park in 1997.
 Crowds were virtually non-existent with more parents and young children.
 As a result, lines were pretty short for nearly all the rides.

-& Back coaster well worth the stop at Geauga Lake.
-It was one of
+coaster well worth the stop at Geauga Lake.
+It was one of the smoothest wooden

-the smoothest wooden coasters I've ridden.
-The Big Dipper is an ACE "Coaster Classic" and was the 7th oldest
+coasters I've ridden.
+The Big Dipper is an

 There was good air time over the many dips and humps (up to 65 feet) of this classic coasters 2,600-foot track.
 While the back seat provided the most air time (it seemed like I was being ejected from the seat throughout the ride) the front seat still had good air time and provides the best view.
 My only complaint with these cars were the tight lap bars which I found very uncomfortable.